NicholasGraalum/CS362-Project/documentation/developerDocumentation.md

 Use Cypress for end to end testing.
 For any tests requiring the database, use a temp better-sqlite3 database (See existing model unit tests)

 Reference existing tests for formatting.

+**LATEST TEST RESULTS** can be found at https://github.com/NicholasGraalum/CS362-Project/actions/workflows/test.yml